HoShiMin/Sig/README.md

 Sig::Cmp::AllOf    // All of a bits are setted ((value & mask) == mask)
 Sig::Cmp::BitMask<mask, mean>  // All of the specified bits are equal to the pattern ((val & mean) == (mask & mean))

+// Special cases for strings (requires C++20 or above):
+Sig::StrEq<"Sample text">        // Compare the string as-is (not including null-terminator) Sig::StrEqNoCase<"SaMpLe TeXt">  // Case-insensitive comparation (only for English text)

 // Containers:
 Sig::Rep<Tag, count>  // Repeat a tag by a count times, e.g. Sig::Rep<Sig::Byte<0xFF>, 3> to compare with \xFF\xFF\xFF
 Sig::Set<Tag1, Tag2, ...>  // Check an equality with one of defined tags, e.g. Sig::Set<Sig::Byte<1>, Sig::Dword<-1u>>